cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 ### Using Objective-C to trigger JavaScript

-Assuming that our animation playback operation is recorded in JavaScript and we want to play this animation in the Objective-C layer, we can also register an event to play the animation.
+Assume that the animation playback operation is recorded in JavaScript.
+To play this animation in the Objective-C layer, register an event to play the animation.

-First you need to define a function to play the animation:
+First, define a function to play the animation:

 ```ts
 public void playAnimation(animationName: string, isLoop: boolean){